Haneen-Alhajjiahmed/STT/README.md

 # STT
-Live Speech To Text API with Watson
+Live Speech To Text API with Watson + Python

 # Pre-requirement
 * You need an IBM Cloud account.